 /Just For You

 Best known nowadays for the Urge Overkill version used in Pulp Fiction (and this is the version I’ve used here on the playlists), this makes more sense when you think it was originally written in the late 60s.
 But either way, it’s a bit troubling.
 The title suggests, perhaps, a man who is lusting after a virginal, (much) younger girl to “make” into a woman, and not to mention his admission he’s been “misunderstood all his life“.
 Uh-huh..
 It is remarkable to think, actually – how many of these songs would be able to be released nowadays, I wonder?
 Something I discovered after writing this that the NME blog asked the same question a few years ago.

-You, I really didn’t know just how popular Foreigner were.
+You know, I really didn’t know just how popular Foreigner was.
 I know the ubiquitous I Want to Know What Love Is, of course, but little else.
 But this…christ.
-Initially this rather plodding rock track is not much more than a leering come-on to a woman, until the bridge, at which point it becomes clear that the protagonist has an inkling at least that the woman he has in mind is more of a girl, and of questionable age.
+Initially, this rather plodding rock track is not much more than a leering come-on to a woman, until the bridge, at which point it becomes clear that the protagonist has an inkling at least that the woman he has in mind is more of a girl, and of questionable age.
 “Are you old enough?
 Will you be ready when I call your bluff? / Is my timing right?
 Did you save your love for me tonight?“.
 Sheesh.